lsaether/pallet-swaps/README.md

-Currently the Swaps pallet is closely coupled to the home-baked Fungible pallet (also in this repository) although that will probably change over time when an obvious standard for Substrate assets emerges.
+Currently the Swaps pallet is closely coupled to the home-baked Fungible pallet (also in this repository) although that will probably change over time when a standard for Substrate assets emerges.

 ## Tests